The-Basement-Club/basement/README.md

  - [ ] Execute scripts on multiple servers at once
  - [ ] Schedule scripts to be ran on servers
  - [ ] Notifications based on metrics from servers.
+ - [ ] A Server/Hypervisor client which can gather information from servers
+ - [ ] A Hypervisor client which can help provision resources.